MIRA-KUMAR/book-store/README.md

     `npm i mongoose`

+4. Create a book schema and model

+5. Implement CRUD operations

 ### Creating Database

 1. Create a Database in MongoDB
 2. Connect to backend with username and password .
 Add a collection (book-collection)
+3.
 <!--

 Run the server using nodemon:

     `npm run dev`

 Keep the upgraded & updated node

+Kill the port and restart:

+    `lsof -ti :5555 | xargs kill`

  -->